Mass. National Guard dispatched to Littleton senior living facility after 5 residents die of COVID-19

 “First and foremost, our thoughts and prayers are with the families of those lost to the COVID-19 pandemic, including those here in Littleton, and our best wishes are with those who have been sickened by this terrible disease,” officials said in a release issued on Thursday.

-Emergency crews have been called to the assisted living facility 18 times over the past five days and have transported 16 patients who were reportedly in serious condition to area hospitals.
+Emergency crews have been called to the assisted living facility more than a dozen times over the past week and have transported 17 patients who were reportedly in serious condition to area hospitals.

+Littleton Fire Chief Scott Wodzinski said crews had problems with staff members at the senior living facility communicating with them.

+“We have had difficulties,” he said.
+“We have responded to the facility for numerous responses for sick individuals and the communications have been a little difficult.”

 In a letter to the Massachusetts Department of Public Health’s Bureau of Health Care Safety and Quality, Garreffi claimed that he was “stonewalled” by officials at the Life Care Centers when he tried to identify close contacts of the person who tested positive.